htw-imi-showtime/showtime-website/content/ws24/bachelor/b3-helm-sucht-kopf/development.md

 * **Issue:**
-The project idea was presented to us by the Berlin Fire Department, who outlined the main problems with the official website, especially with its confusing layout and difficulty for applicants to find the apprenticeship that would suit them.
+The project idea was presented to us by the Berlin Fire Department, who outlined the main problems with the official website, especially with its layout and difficulty for applicants to find the apprenticeship that would suit them.
 * **Solution:**
 We resolved to improve their career page and spent a lot of time